What’s new in the China virus outbreak | WTOP

 WHAT’S NEW TODAY

-— People will not be allowed to leave Wuhan.
-Outbound flights, trains, buses and ferries were all being halted.
+— Chinese authorities are cutting off two more cities in Hubei province, announcing transportation in and out of Huanggang and Ezhou will be shut down after midnight Thursday.
+They cut off Wuhan, the province’s capital, in the morning.

-— The number of confirmed cases in China jumped to more than 500 and the death toll was raised to 17.
+— From Dubai to Vietnam, airports have stepped up screening of passengers from China to try to identify and isolate any infected people.
+The Philippines suspended a daily charter flight from Wuhan to a beach resort popular with Chinese tourists.

-— The World Health Organization put off deciding whether to declare the outbreak a global health emergency and asked its expert committee on the issue to meet again Thursday.
-Previous emergencies have been declared for epidemics including the ongoing Ebola outbreak in Congo and the Zika virus in the Americas in 2016.
+— The number of confirmed cases in China rose to more than 550.

-— North Korea banned foreign tourists to guard against the entry of the virus, tour operators said.
-Most tourists to North Korea are Chinese or others who travel from China on organized tours.
+— The World Health Organization’s representative in China said that trying to contain a city of Wuhan’s size is unprecedented and that it’s too early to say whether it will stem the spread of the virus.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.